-We've documented 49 accessibility features for The Last Of Us Part II in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 48 accessibility features for The Last Of Us Part II.
+Strongest in Controls and Getting Started but also has features in Visual, Reading, Navigation, Difficulty and Audio to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Last of Us Part II is an action-adventure game set five years after The Last of Us.
 You control two characters in a post-apocalyptic United States.
 Ellie is out for revenge after suffering a tragedy, and Abby is a soldier who becomes involved in a conflict between the militia and a cult.

 Content Rating: PEGI 18

-Genres: Action, Adventure, Fighting, Narrative, Role-Playing, Shooting and Stealth
+Genres: Action, Adventure (Collecting, Fighting, Narrative, Role-Play, Shooting, Stealth and Traversal)

 Costs: Purchase cost

-We've documented 3 accessibility features for Difficulty in The Last Of Us Part II which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in The Last Of Us Part II which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.